alexcojocaru2002/learning-to-anonymize-faces/README.md

 To use **JHMDB** you have to download the .tar.gz archive from https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct.

 Afterwards, place the JHMDB folder in the /data folder.

+4. Download the weights for the pretrained models

+For the pretrained Yolov8-face model we use the weights from here https://github.com/derronqi/YOLOv8-Face?tab=readme-ov-file (the yolov8n model)
+For the pretrained sphereface model we use the weights from here: https://github.com/clcarwin/sphereface_pytorch/blob/master/model/sphere20a_20171020.7z

 ## Data Visualization